mahongbql/ZenInterpreter/README.md

 ## Overview

-**ZenInterpreter** is a floating subtitle window for macOS.
+**ZenInterpreter** is a floating subtitle window for macOS and Windows.
 It listens to your microphone or system audio, transcribes speech on-device, and streams a live translation on top of Zoom, browsers, lectures, and fullscreen apps.

 Built for people who need to **follow another language in real time**, without installing a heavyweight AI stack.